LeetLLM

 • Design an API gateway with request IDs, workspaces, rate limits, beta gates, and overload behavior.

-• Design an inference scheduler with queue metrics, batching, fairness, and 429 behavior.
+• Design an inference scheduler with queue metrics, batching, fairness, tenant 429 behavior, and fleet 503 behavior.

 • Design a permission-aware retrieval system with ACLs, deletion, citations, and evals.